-When a function calls itself within itself it is known as recursion in C programming.
+Recursion is a powerful programming technique where a function calls itself to solve smaller instances of a problem.
+It is widely used in C programming for tasks that can be broken down into similar subtasks, such as sorting, searching, and calculating mathematical sequences..
 In this article, we are going to discuss recursion in c and will see one example of recursion.

 Getting Started